This post may contain affiliate links. Please read our disclosure policy.

 How to make cauliflower soup

-In a soup pot, sauté the onion until lightly browned.
-Stir in the garlic, followed by the broth, Italian seasoning, smoked paprika, cayenne pepper, bay leaf, and thyme sprigs.
-Simmer for 20 minutes.
-Remove the bay leaf and the thyme, then puree the soup with an immersion blender or in a regular blender until smooth.
-Stir in the cream and season with salt & pepper as needed.
-(Full ingredients & instructions are in the recipe card below).
+In a soup pot, sauté the onion in the oil and butter until golden.
+Stir in the garlic, followed by the broth, cauliflower, seasonings, bay leaf, and thyme.
+Bring to a boil, then simmer until the cauliflower is soft.
+Remove the bay leaf and thyme, then blend.
+Stir in the cream, and generously season with salt & pepper.

 creamy cauliflower soup in a pot with a ladle